 Lise Raven is a US/EU filmmaker.
 Her debut feature Low, set in the gritty world of the Brooklyn boxing scene, was screened internationally.

-In 2014 Raven wrote, produced and directed the award-winning feature Kinderwald, and in the summer of 2018, Raven wrote, produced and directed her newest feature film, Snaeland, which was filmed in Iceland and Berlin.
-Snaeland premiered in the summer of 2019 and is currently on the international festival circuit.
-Raven is a full-time Associate Professor in the Filmmaking BFA Program at Montclair State University, and she is a member of EWA, Primetime and Film Fatales.
+In 2014 Raven wrote, produced and directed the award-winning feature KINDERWALD, and in the summer of 2018, Raven wrote, produced and directed her newest feature film, SNAELAND, which was filmed in Iceland and Berlin.
+SNAELAND premiered in the summer of 2019 and is currently on the international festival circuit.
+Raven is a member of EWA, Primetime and Film Fatales.
 Lise Raven’s creative think tank is Noveltine /projects.